ResourceDev/ExplorersDungeons/README.md

 # ExplorersDungeons

-ExplorersDungeons is a Dungeons plugin being developed for Explorer's Bay.
+ExplorersDungeons is a Dungeons plugin
 This project is open-source for the purposes of review and improvement.

 This has been developed as a proof of concept, with no intent of being added